Smooth Min-Max Monotonic Networks: Experiments

-\subsection{UCI partial monotone functions}
+\subsection{UCI Partial Monotone Functions}

 {SMM$_{64}$} As a proof of concept, we considered modelling partial monotone functions on real-world data sets from the UCI benchmark repository \citep{Dua:2019}.
 Details about the experiments are provided in Appendix~\ref{app:uci}.
-We took all regression tasks and constraints from the first group of benchmark functions considered by \cite{yanagisawa2022hierarchical}.
+We took all regression tasks and constraints from the first group of benchmark functions considered by \citet{yanagisawa2022hierarchical}.
 The input dimensionality $d$ and number of constraints $|\mathcal{X}|$ were $d=8$ and $|\mathcal{X}|=3$ for the \emph{Energy Efficiency} data \citep{tsanas2012accurate} (with two regression targets $Y_1$ and $Y_2$), $d=6$ and $|\mathcal{X}|=2$ for the \emph{\qsar} data \citep{cassotti2015similarity}, and $d=8$ and $|\mathcal{X}|=1$ for \emph{\concrete} \citep{yeh1998modeling}.
 We performed 5-fold cross-validation.
-From each fold available for training, 25\,\% were used as a validation data set for early-stopping and final model selection, giving a 60:20:20 split in accordance with \cite{yanagisawa2022hierarchical}.
+From each fold available for training, 25\,\% were used as a validation data set for early-stopping and final model selection, giving a 60:20:20 split in accordance with \citet{yanagisawa2022hierarchical}.
 In the partial monotone setting, HLL internally uses an auxiliary neural network.
 We used a network with a single hidden layer with 64 neurons, which gave better results than the larger default network.
 We considered SMM with unrestricted weights for the unconstrained inputs.
 We also added an auxiliary network.
 The \MLPSMM{} model computes $a^{(k,j)}(\x) = \w^{(k,j)} \cdot \x + \Phi(\x_{\text{u}}) - b^{(k,j)}$, where $\Phi:\mathbb{R}^{d-|\mathcal{X}|}\to \mathbb{R} $ is a neural network with 64 hidden units processing the unconstrained inputs, see Appendix~\ref{app:uci} for details.
 Similar to \HLL, we incorporate the knowledge about the targets being in $[0,1]$ by applying a standard sigmoid to the activation of the output neuron.
+We present \XG\ results for $n_{\text{trees}}=100$, increasing the number of trees to $n_{\text{trees}}=500$ did not yield superior results.